-We are requesting a bylaw to regulate short term property rentals in certain areas of the City, recurrent excessive noise / disturbances, overflow parking, litter, fire pit safety etc.
+We are requesting a bylaw to regulate short term property rentals in certain areas of the City, including our View Lake neighbourhood.
+We believe a minimum rental term (we are suggesting 30 days) would help prevent further complaints about ongoing concerns such as recurrent excessive noise / disturbances, overflow parking, litter, fire pit safety etc.